ON THIS PAGE

 Pre-Planning

-Property owner agrees to replace Lead service line, and signs the Property Owner Agreement form.
+• Homeowner agrees to replace Lead service line, and signs the property Owner Agreement form.

-Contractor schedules installation date with property owner during normal work hours.
+• Contractor schedules installation date with homeowner during normal work hours.

 Contractor –